 All applicants must submit a Full Proposal to be considered for funding.
-These Full Proposals will be due by 5pm Thursday 21 August 2025.
+These are due by 5pm, Thursday 21 August 2025.
+Late proposals will not be accepted.

-At the Full Proposal stage, applicants must demonstrate that a partnership agreement is in place between researchers and practitioners.
+At the Full Proposal stage, applicants must also demonstrate that a partnership agreement is in place between researchers and practitioners.